Medical Malpractice

 Erb’s Palsy Medical Malpractice

-Erb’s palsy is a condition that is caused by damage to the brachial plexus, which is the network of nerves that connects the spine to the arms and shoulders.
+Erb’s palsy is a condition that is caused by damage to the brachial plexus, which is the network of nerves from the neck to the shoulder that connects nerves from the spine to the arms.
 When these nerves are injured, muscle weakness or paralysis can occur.

 While the condition can be unavoidable, it is sometimes the result of Erb’s palsy medical malpractice.